Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [class field](../docs/1.6/field.cmn.md).

-For more details regarding point scene layer, See the [class field](../docs/1.6/field.pcsl.md).
+For more details regarding point scene layer, see the [class field](../docs/1.6/field.pcsl.md).

 ### <a name="class-attributestorageinfo">Class AttributeStorageInfo</a>